gask09/Unix-and-work-with-genomic-data/README.md

 ## Shell script
 For this no additional software is required.
 Only thing needed is terminal.

-As code is written in such way that it requires all the data to be located in single file, all required scripts and the data file (luscinia_vars.vcf) should be downloaded (or moved) into single file.
+As code is written in such way that it requires all the files to be located in single directory, all required scripts and the data file (luscinia_vars.vcf) should be downloaded (or moved) into single directory.
+After that, switch to this directory via **cd** command.

 ### Running Shell Script
-To make shell script executable script, one needs to add **x** permission via:
+To make shell script executable, one needs to add **x** permission:
 ```bash
 chmod +x ShellScript.sh
 ```